 ProtonVPN logs a timestamp of the last successful login attempt.
 This is stored indefinitely but is overwritten each time you log in.
 By default, IPs are not logged.
-This logging setup meets our VPN logs criteria, as is poses minimal threat to users’ privacy.
+This logging setup meets our VPN logs criteria, as is poses a minimal threat to users's privacy.

 Switzerland is generally regarded as a good place to base a privacy company thanks to its strict privacy laws, the fact that it is not subject to EU legislation, and is not a member of the Five Eyes (or even Fourteen Eyes) US-led spying alliance.